-If my 30-year career in accident investigation has taught me anything, it’s that accidents typically happen at night, on weekends or during a time that is most inconvenient to the investigator.
+If my 30-year career in accident investigation has taught me more about them than anything, it’s that accidents typically happen at night, on weekends or during a time that is most inconvenient to the investigator.
 However, I had never personally experienced the axiom of “Bad Things Come in Threes” in my profession…that is until a late Friday afternoon four years ago when a FedEx MD-10 freighter crashed during landing in Ft.
 Lauderdale, Florida.
 (See photos 1 and 2 below).

 The call came in a little after 6:00 pm on October 28, 2016 as I was preparing reports in my office at FAA Headquarters.
 I was already exhausted from the previous night’s media circus at LaGuardia Airport — complete with an NTSB go-team launch — in which a chartered Boeing 737-700 airplane carrying Vice Presidential candidate Mike Pence overran runway 22 during landing.
 That was “Bad Thing” number 1.
 I sent one of my senior investigators to accompany the go-team and scrambled to find more FAA inspectors in the New York area to participate in the investigation.